rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 Admins control which cluster options can be changed by end users.
 RKE templates can also be shared with specific users, so that admins can create different RKE templates for different sets of users.

+If a cluster was created with an RKE template, you can't change it to a different RKE template.
+You can only update the cluster to a new revision of the same template.

 To summarize, RKE templates allow DevOps and security teams to:

 - Standardize cluster configuration and ensure that Rancher-provisioned clusters are created following best practices